 - Praise appropriate behavior.
-When he has calmed down, praise him for pulling himself together.
-And when he does try to express his feelings verbally, calmly, or try to find a compromise on an area of disagreement, praise him for those efforts.
+When they have calmed down, praise them for pulling themselves together.
+And when they do try to express their feelings verbally, calmly, or try to find a compromise on an area of disagreement, praise them for those efforts.

-- Help him practice problem-solving skills.
-When your child is not upset is the time to help him try out communicating his feelings and coming up with solutions to conflicts before they escalate into aggressive outbursts.
-You can ask him how he feels, and how he thinks you might solve a problem.
+- Help them practice problem-solving skills.
+When your child is not upset is the time to help them try out communicating their feelings and coming up with solutions to conflicts before they escalate into aggressive outbursts.
+You can ask them how they feel, and how they think you might solve a problem.

 - Time outs and reward systems.
 Time outs for nonviolent misbehavior can work well with children younger than 7 or 8 years old.
 When using time outs, be sure to be consistent with them and balance them with other, more positive forms of attention.
-If a child is too old for time outs, you want to move to a system of positive reinforcement for appropriate behavior—points or tokens toward something he wants.
+If a child is too old for time outs, you want to move to a system of positive reinforcement for appropriate behavior—points or tokens toward something they want.

 - Avoid triggers.
-Dr. Vasco Lopes, a clinical psychologist, says most kids who have frequent meltdowns do it at very predictable times, like homework time, bedtime, or when it’s time to stop playing, whether it’s Legos or the Xbox.
+Vasco Lopes, PsyD, a clinical psychologist, says most kids who have frequent meltdowns do it at very predictable times, like homework time, bedtime, or when it’s time to stop playing, whether it’s Legos or the Xbox.
 The trigger is usually being asked to do something they don’t like, or to stop doing something they do like.
 Time warnings (“we’re going in 10 minutes”), breaking tasks down into one-step directions (“first, put on your shoes”), and preparing your child for situations (“please ask to be excused before you leave Grandma’s table”) can all help avoid meltdowns.

 What kind of tantrum is it?